 This gives you an edge and you can leverage on your creditworthiness to negotiate for better loan terms.
 The thing is, is your lender willing to give you preferential rates this time around?

 Some borrowers avail of new loans to prepay their outstanding balance and in the process negotiate for a rate adjustment.
 The banks might not want to cannibalize on their existing loans by offering you lower interest rate to offset your existing loan.

 If however your banker indeed does offer better rates this time round, make sure that you have checked your previous loan agreement.
 Some contain provisions where the borrower is charged penalties and fees for prepaying a loan.

 Terms and interest rate offered by other banks

 Do not be blinded by what your lender is offering.
 Do your homework by comparing the loan terms offered with that of other lenders out there.
 You can compare all business loans Singapore easily with our free online loan assessment tool.

 The market could be soft and banks might be more aggressive in acquiring new accounts.
 There might be a drop in the overall market’s interest rates and the banks might be looking to ramp up their loan books volume with the lower cost of funds.

 If other lenders are willing to offer you better terms, analyse if a new loan from this new lender would be less costly.
+You can apply multiple business loans concurrently from various banks to compare their offers.
 Again, consider prepayment penalties and fees for existing loans and factor in also processing fees to be paid anew in the case of a new loan from another lender.